LaravelDaily/laravel-tips/README.md

 Tip given by [@sky_0xs](https://twitter.com/sky_0xs/status/1461414850341621760)

 ### Relation that will get the newest (or oldest) item
-In an Eloquent model can define a relation that will get the newest (or oldest) item of another relation.
+New in Laravel 8.42: In an Eloquent model can define a relation that will get the newest (or oldest) item of another relation.
 ```php
 public function historyItems(): HasMany
 {